ch-stark/blog1506/acm/README2.md

 The last two endpointslices composed with cluster names identify the IP addresses of the local and remote PostgreSQL server pods and were created by Submariner.

-The next step is to test for the catastraphic loss of a cloud provider.
+The next step is to test for the catastrophic loss of a cloud provider.
 This can be simulated using the RHACM hibernate feature to stop a running cluster resulting in the loss of network communication between the primary and standby PostgreSQL servers.
 After a number of failed re-connection attempts, this triggers the replication manager to promote the standby into a primary role.
 Before we pull the plug on the cluster let's take a look at how the replication manager and PgPool view system health.

 	$ repmgr -f /opt/bitnami/repmgr/conf/repmgr.conf service status
 	ID   | Name                            | Role    | Status    | Upstream                        | repmgrd | PID | Paused? | Upstream last seen